nosolopau/cameron/README.md

         Host *
             StrictHostKeyChecking no

-I know that is terrible, but is enough for me at this moment :).
-Perhaps the correct technique is http://serverfault.com/a/316100
+I know that it's terrible, but is enough for me at this moment :).
+Perhaps http://serverfault.com/a/316100 will be better.